 After you make your initial downpayment you can pay as little or as much per month as you like as long as the entire trip is paid off 30 days prior to your departure date.

 Be Comfortable.
 If you are planning on looking cute and packing heels or wedges DONT!
-Save the space in your luggage for souvenirs.
+Save space in your luggage for souvenirs

 Every nook and cranny of this beautiful coastline could easily be called romantic and the perfect place to reconnect with your spouse and remember why you fell in love.